Clergy & Staff

 Ron enjoys travel, sailing, fishing, kayaking, cooking and entertaining, and antiquing.

-Cindy Kline is the Parish Administrator, who answers the phones, puts together the weekly bulletins, publishes the newsletter, and generally keeps things running smoothly at Christ Church.
+Cindy Kline is the Parish Administrator, who answers the phones, assists with the weekly bulletins, publishes the newsletter, and generally keeps things running smoothly at Christ Church.

-Mr. Baskeyfield was an organ scholar at St John’s College, Oxford, where he read Law.
-Graduate work followed at the Eastman School of Music, where his doctoral research explored the boundary between written composition and improvisation among the Parisian organist-composers taught by Vierne and Dupré.
-The recipient of an unusual number of awards in playing competitions, he earned first prize at the Canadian International Organ Competition (incidentally taking three other prizes), St Albans, Miami, and the AGO National Competition in Organ Improvisation, all with audience prize.
+Baskeyfield was an organ scholar at St John’s College, Oxford, where he read Law.
+On the encouragement of David Higgs, he crossed the Atlantic to begin graduate work at the Eastman School of Music as a student of Higgs, studying improvisation with William Porter.
+His doctoral research examined the influence of the Paris Conservatoire organ improvisation curriculum on the composed repertoire of Dupré and Vierne.
+He is the recipient of an unusual number of first prizes in playing competitions; these include the Canadian International Organ Competition, St Albans, Miami, and the AGO National Competition in Organ Improvisation, all with audience prize.